TSabnis/SmartPhotoClassifier/artifact-201704082/README.md

     gcloud init

-This skeleton is ready to run.
+This project is ready to run.